microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

     artifactFeeds: # Optional, one feed name or a YAML list of feed names
     externalFeeds: # Optional, one NuGet-typed service connection or a YAML list of the same
     nugetConfig: # Optional, path to your NuGet.config file
-    projectFile: # Optional, path to your solution, packages.config, or csproj
 ```

 ### Python